Mason City Claydiggers: History

 Beginning in 1902, Mason City hosted numerous semi–pro teams in the years before minor league baseball, playing as the "Hubs" and "Claydiggers."

 Minor league baseball began in Mason City with the 1912 Mason City Cementmakers, who joined the Independent level Iowa State League.

 The Mason City Cementmakers won the 1912 Iowa State League pennant.
-Mason City finished with a record of 38–27, placing first overall in the five–team Iowa State League overall standings under manager Frank Barber.
+Mason City finished with a record of 38–27, placing first overall in the five–team Iowa State League final standings under manager Frank Barber.
 Mason City finished ahead of the Fort Dodge Boosters (34–25), Estherville, Iowa (28–22), Emmetsburg (24–38) and Clear Lake Fish Eaters (11–24) in the overall standings.
 However, Mason City did not play in the playoffs as the league played a split season schedule and Mason City did not win either of the half seasons.
 The Iowa State League permanently folded after the 1912 season.